tracee/tracee-examples/README.md

 > This document contains documentation for TracEE examples.
-Click [here](/README.md) to get an overview that TracEE is about.
+Visit our [main repository](https://github.com/tracee/tracee) to get an overview what TracEE is about.

 # tracee-examples